 Next to the greek variety, Salade Niçoise is one of my favorites.
 Normally, it’s a composed dish with everything arranged artfully (but separately) on a platter.
 But for lunch on a Tuesday, the only artfully arranged dish we’re likely to get will be at a restaurant — hopefully as someone’s guest – or maybe entertaining clients courtesy of an American Express expense account.
+Or you could make this simple Nicoise Farro Salad in advance!

-For most of us, weekday lunches must be planned, lest we wind up with a sad vending machine m?lange at the last minute.
+For most of us, weekday lunches must be planned, lest we wind up with a sad vending machine melange at the last minute.
 I like to make a salad on Sunday that can carry me through most of the week and this is a good example of that type of prep.

 You get all the flavors of a salad niçoise, but in a more convenient and portable tupperware-ready form.